 69. C. A. Schneider, W. S. Rasband, K. W. Eliceiri, NIH Image to ImageJ: 25 years of image analysis, Nat.
 Methods 9, 671–675 (2012).

-Acknowledgements: We thank Prof Frank Luyten and Prof Christine Hartman for the critical reading of this manuscript.
+Acknowledgments: We thank Prof. F. Luyten and Prof. C. Hartman for the critical reading of this manuscript.
 The authors thank Technical Staff in the ARM Lab and Staff at the University of Aberdeen’s Animal Facility and Microscopy & Histology Facility for their support.